mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 Let me show you a couple of simple recursive functions, their tail recursive equivalents and then their non-recursive counterparts.
-Try these on your own,
-and try to come up with other recursive functions so you also rewrite them as tail recursive and then as imperative functions.
+I will show you the generic transformation, so that you too can rewrite any tail recursive function as an imperative one with ease.

 ### List Sum